Utrecht Psalter: Additional texts

 Next comes the Athanasian Creed.
 The illustration appears to be a group of churchmen, with a central figure wearing the pallium of an archbishop.
-This need not be Athanasius at the council of Nicea; it may also be Ebbo, or it may represent an archbishop generically as personifying the doctrinal orthodoxy of a creed.
+This need not be Athanasius at the Council of Nicea; it may also be Ebbo, or it may represent an archbishop generically as personifying the doctrinal orthodoxy of a creed.
 The psalter's creed had been mentioned by James Ussher in his 1647 De Symbolis when the manuscript was part of the Cotton library, but it was gone by 1723 (Vinton, 161).
 When the psalter was rediscovered again in the 19th century, it was thought to be the oldest manuscript containing the Latin text of the creed (Schaff, 70), as some thought the psalter dated from the 6th century.
 The oldest manuscripts of the Athanasian creed date from the late 8th century (Chazelle, 1056).
 After this is the "Apocryphal psalm", Psalm 151.

 The Psalter is bound with 12 leaves of a different Gospel book written in uncial characters with a text similar to the Codex Amiatinus.
 These leaves date from around 700 and show characteristics typical of an Anglo-Saxon scribe (Lowe, 273), and is the only other text identified as by the same scribe as the St Cuthbert Gospel, working at Monkwearmouth-Jarrow Abbey (T. Julian Brown, Stonyhurst Gospel, 7–10).
 The psalter was at one time also bound with the Reculver charter (Birch, 77), but this was later removed (Benson, 14).
 Robert Cotton may have bound them together due to their similar folio size.

+Recognition

+In 2015, UNESCO added the psalter to its Memory of the World International Register, recognising it as documentary heritage of global importance.